 Types of Trails

-Trail is a generic term and can mean just about any type of surface, width or use.
+Trail is a generic term and can mean pretty much any type of surface, width or use.

 Multi-Use trails are often dirt or crushed gravel and are designed for use my multiple types of users: walkers, runners, bikes, horses.
-These trails are usually a bit wider to allow for the different users, but they aren’t always.
+These trails are usually (but not always) a bit wider to allow for the different users.

 Fire roads are unimproved dirt roads that allow access by fire vehicles and park rangers.